Skip to main content

 Get compensated while helping your community(s) access federal stimulus dollars and get notified of extensive training and development opportunities!

-Contractors will serve an essential role in implementing Michigan’s Home Energy Rebates program through home assessments and measure installations.
-Prepare to become a part of EGLE’s Home Energy Rebates prequalified contractor network!
+Contractors play an essential role in implementing Michigan’s Home Energy Rebates (MiHER) program through home energy assessments and installation of eligible energy efficiency and electrification measures.

 Register to be a MiHER Contractor